Generalized Gearhart-Koshy acceleration is a Krylov subspace method

-The following facts are well-known, but often discussed in a different context, see e.g.\ Chapter 9 in \cite{Deutsch} and Section 5.3 in \cite{Natterer}, and some of the details that will play a role later in the text are usually not stated explicitly.
-For this reason, we redevelop the key facts, providing at the same time some orientation for the reader.

-The following lemma explains the geometry of a single block Kaczmarz step, and its effect on the square error.
-Representation \eqref{long:block:form} allows to precompute and store the pseudoinverses of the small matrices $A_jA_j^T$ instead of the pseudoinverses of the matrices $A_j$.
+The following lemma details the geometry of a single block Kaczmarz step and its effect on the square error.
+Part b) allows to precompute and store the pseudoinverses of the small matrices $A_jA_j^T$ instead of the pseudoinverses of the matrices $A_j$ in Algorithm \ref{Block:kaczmarz:algorithm}.
+Part d) is essential for computing the coefficients in the Gearhart-Koshy acceleration step.
+Note that the entries of the vector $w(x)$ are simply the norms of the steps $d_j$ in Algorithm \ref{Block:kaczmarz:algorithm}.